Odd degree number fields with odd class number: Parametrizations of -torsion ideal classes and composition laws

 where the map $\alpha$ sends a pair $(\II,\delta)$ with $\delta \gg 0$ to the equivalence class $[\II]$, and the map $\beta$ sends a coset $\II + P^+(\cO)$ to the equivalence class $[\II]$.
 We have that $|\cO^\times/(\cO^\times)^2| = 2^{r_1+r_2}$ and $|\{\pm 1\}^{r_1}/\sgn(\cO^\times)| = 2^{r_1 - r}$, so $|\cO^\times_{\gg0}/(\cO^\times)^2| =2^{r_1-r+r_2}$.
 The equality \eqref{eq:HCl} follows immediately. \end{proof}

 We now relate {\em projective} orbits of $V(\Z)$ to the size of the $2$-torsion subgroup of the ideal class group of the corresponding rings.
-Assume $f \in U(\bZ)$ is nondegenerate and irreducible so that $R_f$ is an order in a degree $n$ number field.
-Further assume that $f$ is primitive, which implies that $\If$ is invertible.
 We say that a pair $(A,B) \in V(\Z) \cap \pi^{-1}(f)$ is {\em projective} if the corresponding pair $(\II,\delta)$ under the bijection of Theorem~\ref{thm:paramZ} is projective.
 We then have the following result:

 \begin{prop} Let $\cO$ be an $S_n$-order corresponding to an integral, nondegenerate, irreducible, and primitive binary $n$-ic form $f$.
 Then $\rmH(\cO)$ is in natural bijection with the set of projective $\SL_n(\Z)$-orbits on $V(\Z)\cap\pi^{-1}(f)$.
 The number of such projective orbits is equal to where $(r_1,r_2)$ is the signature of the fraction field of $\cO$. \end{prop} \begin{proof} From Theorem \ref{thm:paramZ}, projective orbits in $V(\Z)\cap\pi^{-1}(f)$ are in bijection with pairs $(\II,\delta)$, where $\II$ is a fractional ideal of $\cO$, $\delta\in K^\times$ and $\II^2=\delta \If^{n-3}$.
 The set of such pairs is clearly in bijection with $\rmH(\cO)$ by simply sending $(\II,\delta)$ to $\Bigl( \II\cdot\If^{-\frac{n-3}{2}},\delta \Bigr)$.
 The second assertion of the proposition now follows immediately from Lemma \ref{lemsizeH}. \end{proof}